Finding community on campusKelli Ruhl

 We are still actively parenting our college freshmen even as we encourage their independence.
 Being in regular touch with us can help them stay grounded during this time of transition.

 Ask your freshman about the social scene and the new friends they've made.
 They may or may not be going to parties and may or may not want to talk to you about it, but you can still check in and make sure they know that you expect them to follow campus rules about alcohol and drugs.
-Even from afar, you care about them being healthy and responsible.
+Even though they no longer live under your roof, you still care about them being healthy and responsible, which means the conversation about alcohol and drugs needs to be ongoing during college.

 On a related topic, you may have heard the first six weeks of college referred to as the “red zone” — a time when young first-year women in particular are at increased risk of sexual assault.
 By talking to all our students, male and female, about healthy sexual relationships and consent, and responsible partying, we express our concern with their happiness and safety and our trust that they will strive to be respectful members of their college community.